DFPercush/PhysicalQuantity/README.txt

 ===================================================================================================
 System requirements:
-	- A C++ compiler.
-Preferably C++14, but there are some #defines to make it compatible with older/simpler compilers.
+	- C++14 recommended, but there are some #defines to make it compatible with older/simpler compilers.
 	   Tested on the following systems:
 	      - Windows / Microsoft Visual Studio 2017